 However, it’s also important to allow sales to be flexible and creative in their correspondence with prospects.
 Guidelines are good, but freedom to experiment with what works, and to personalize messages that sound genuine, is especially important.
 Sales people are at the forefront of customer facing, human-to-human interactions.

-One area where we’ve taken these ideas to the next level is to provide a solution for customized pages, or Sales Streams, that sales reps can create on their own to convey information.
+One area where we’ve taken these ideas to the next level is to provide a solution for customized pages, or Sales Streams, that enable us to create personalized destinations for relevant content with company branding and messaging to share directly with prospect.
 It’s highly personalized by the salesperson, with branding controlled by marketing (and for us at Uberflip, this tends to include lots of pink!).

 Sales Streams are highly personalized by the salesperson, with branding controlled by marketing.